freedomofpress/securedrop-docs/docs/admin/installation/firewall_opnsense.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 If you have not already done so, boot the *Admin Workstation* into
    Tails using its designated USB drive.
-Make sure to enable the unsafe browser
-   on the "Welcome to Tails" screen under "Additional settings" if you are
-   using a version of Tails prior to 5.8.
-Tails 5.8 and newer enables the
+If you are using a version of Tails prior to 5.8, you will need to enable the unsafe browser on the "Welcome to Tails" screen under "Additional settings".
-   unsafe browser automatically.

 #.
 Connect the *Admin Workstation* to the LAN interface.
 You should see
    a popup notification in Tails that says "Connection Established".
 If you click
-   on the network icon in the upper right of the Tails Desktop, you should see
+   on the network icon in the upper right of the Tails Desktop, you should see that the "Wired Connection" is active:
-   "Wired Connected":

    |Wired Connected|